atiqcse14/String-Recognizer/README.md

 # String-Recognizer
 An Optical Character Recognizer android system.
-Its easy to capture from anywhere with the variation of fronts, colors and convert it into editable format.
+Its easy to capture from anywhere with the variation of fronts and convert it into editable format.

->Front Variations

->String Editable Format
+>String can be saved in editable format

->Saving Data with Sharing Option
+>Saving data with sharing option

-Used Tools : Java, XML, SQLite, Google Vision API, Android studio
+Tools : Java, SQLite, Google Vision API, Android studio